aidtechnology/hgf-k8s-workshop/README.md

 In the second part of the workshop, `prod_example`, we will be using the Fabric CA to provide the identities and cryptographic material.

 This uses as production-ready setup implementing Certificate Authorities persisting identities to PostgreSQL, multiple peers and multiple (Kafka-consensus) orderers.

+### Cleanup

+If you use Azure AKS, you can just delete the resource group and associated AKS cluster in one fell swoop.

+    az group delete -n $GROUP

 ## Extra resources